 Here's a bit more about the post-notification actions as they relate to the above notification types:

-Communication notifications & actions
+Communication notifications, push notifications & actions

 - view in context